 The service does also use a

 The other selling point is the meals.
-Dinnerly only offers 6 meals to choose from each week, but they’re all fast and easy to make.
-There are many kid-friendly meals in the mix, including options like Crispy Fried Chicken Tenders and BBQ Cheeseburger.
+Dinnerly focuses on recipes that are fast and easy to make.
+There are many kid friendly meals in the mix, including options like Crispy Fried Chicken Tenders and BBQ Cheeseburger.
 While the meals aren’t as impressive or unusual as from some other companies, they’re perfect if you have kids.

 That being said, there are some disadvantages.
 Dinnerly keeps prices low by focusing on simple recipes.
 They also just provide digital recipes.
 This means that you need to log into the app to follow the recipes, something I noticed when I tried Dinnerly myself.
 That’s not a huge issue, but it is still something to think about.

 Green Chef is one of the few companies that

 You start by selecting preferences.
 These include protein packed, keto, vegetarian, vegan, fast & fit, Mediterranean, and gluten free.
 You then choose how many people you are feeding (two, four, or six) and the number of meals per week (two, three, or four).
 The price per serving ranges from $11.99 to $13.49, depending on the number of servings in your plan.